gdevic/A-Z80/tools/readme.txt

 dongle
 ======
-Several scripts and files that run Z80 instructions through the Arduino dongle to collect timing and functional data.
+Scripts and files that run Z80 instructions through the Arduino dongle to collect timing and functional data.

-Some instructions (daa, neg, sbc) have separate simulation scripts that contain functional implementation which is then compared to the response of a physical Z80 CPU (through the dongle).
+Some instructions (daa, neg, sbc) have separate simulation scripts containing functional implementation which is then compared to the response of a physical Z80 CPU (through the dongle).

 z80_pla_checker
 ===============
-A Visual Studio 2010 project that loads PLA table and provides interactive simulation of opcodes and logic responses.
-The program also generates a Verilog PLA table source code to be included in the A-Z80 project.
+A Visual Studio project that loads PLA table and provides interactive simulation of opcodes and logic responses.
+The program also generates a Verilog PLA table source code used in the A-Z80 project.

 zmac
 ====
 A handy Z80 assember.
-Assembly source files that test and verify A-Z80 processor.
+Various assembly source files that test and verify A-Z80 processor.